Dow Chemical considers locking in low gas prices

-NEW YORK Dow Chemical Co (DOW.N), one of the largest U.S. buyers of natural gas, is considering a hedging program for the first time in a decade to lock in rock-bottom prices for the fuel.
+NEW YORK, Feb 3 Dow Chemical Co (DOW.N), one of the largest U.S. natural gas buyers, is considering a hedging program for the first time in a decade to lock in rock-bottom prices for the fuel.

 When asked if Dow is considering a hedging program to lock in low prices, Chief Executive Andrew Liveris said: "Yes."